Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 glory which shall be revealed in us."

-Emma Lispcombe was born Emma Illsley on 21st September 1817 in Maidenhead, Berkshire to John Illsley a waggoner and carrier, and his wife Mary Kay.
+Emma Lispcombe was born Emma Illsley on 21st September 1817 in Maidenhead, Berkshire, to John Illsley, a waggoner and carrier, and his wife Mary Kay.

 On 4th September 1838 at St John the Baptist church, in Hoxton, Middlesex, Emma married Issac Lipscombe, a butcher.
 They celebrated the birth of their first child, a daughter, Katherine Lousia Lipscombe in 1841.
-The 1841 Census shows the young family living at Pitfield Street in Hoxton, Middlesex, where Issac worked as a butcher employing three assistants, one of which was Emma's younger brother Richard Illsley.
+The 1841 Census shows the young family living at Pitfield Street, Hoxton, Middlesex, where Issac worked as a butcher employing three assistants, one of which was Emma's younger brother Richard Illsley.
 Sadly that same year little Katherine passed away.

 In 1843 Emma and Issac celebrated the birth of their son Richard, followed by a second daughter Emma in 1844.
 Sadly little Emma was to pass away two years later in 1846.
 A third daughter for Emma and Issac was born in 1849, Mary Ann Lipscombe.
-The 1851 Census finds the family living and working at Waymouth Terrace West in Haggerstone, Middlesex.
+The 1851 Census finds the family living and working at Waymouth Terrace West, Haggerstone, Middlesex.

 1853 saw the birth of another daughter in the Lipscombe family, Katherine Lucy Lipscombe, followed by her sister Elizabeth Emma Lipscombe in 1856.